Between 2015- 2016 I put peat free compost to the ultimate test, I only used peat free compost for every single plant I grew. Was it a huge mistake?

 - Many of the above grown on in our garden in small and large pots through summer.

-I also did away with chemical fertilisers for all except my seven very large Dahlia pots (in those I used granular fertiliser).
-Instead, for everything else I used organic seaweed based fertiliser.
+I also did away with chemical fertilisers, instead, for everything I used organic seaweed based fertiliser.

 What were the results of using peat free compost?